qala-io/java-course/docs/programme/transactions-n-aop.md

 - Replace Spring AOP config for transactions with `@Transactional` annotations - this is an alternative way of marking methods transactional
 - Replace pure JDBC code with SpringJDBC (`JdbcTemplate`).
 Look through its code and find how it gets the connections.
-- Read about Transaction Propagation in Spring Tx.
+- Make sure you understand what Transaction Propagation in Spring Tx.
 - Since transactions are now started at the Service layer your DAO tests are failing.
 Find a way of starting the transactions in tests.
 As well as rolling them back after the tests.